dineshreddynaredla/react-book-repo/patterns/hooks.md

   }
 })
 ```
-The above demonstrates the whole set up and tear down scenario but as I said it is a bit contrived.
-You are more likely to do something else like setting up a socket connect for example, e.g some kind of subscription, like so:
+The above demonstrates the whole _set up_ and _tear down_ scenario but as I said it is a bit contrived.
+You are more likely to do something else like setting up a socket connection for example, e.g some kind of subscription, like the below:

 ```
 onMessage = (message) => {